-The site is recorded as a water-powered corn mill on the tithe map of 1839 and owned by R. Reeves in 1844.
-The corn mill was still in use in 1900 but no longer operating by 1939.
-The site is probably that of a much earlier mill mentioned in Domesday Book which valued it with the miller at 4 shillings a year.

-The tithe map shows the pond to be about 380m in length and occupying 12 acres.
-Relevant field names are Forge Wood bordering the eastern edge of the pond and Cinder Brook below the bay.
-12 acres was also the size in 1648 when Stephen French operated the furnace.
-The pond is fed from the north by the Little London stream.
+The site is recorded as a water-powered corn mill on the tithe map of 1839 and owned by R. Reeves in 1844.6 The corn mill was still in use in 1900 but no longer operating by 1939.
+The site is probably that of a much earlier mill mentioned in Domesday Book which valued it with the miller at 4 shillings a year.7 eastern edge of the pond and Cinder Brook below the bay.
+12 acres was also the size in 1648 when Stephen French operated the furnace.8 The pond is fed from the north by the Little London stream.
 By 1875, when the first edition Ordnance Survey map was published, the pond length had reduced to around 100m and the area fallen to 3.8 acres.
 By 1898, the river had been diverted to flow to the west of the pond, entering it near the western end of the bay.
 Today the pond is dry but marshy and retains shallow water in periods of high rainfall.